YolfTypo3/SavCharts/Documentation/Reference/ChartTags/Index.rst

   Description
     Method associated with the root tag <charts> which adds an item in an array.

-    Attributes\:
+    Attributes:

-    - reference (required)\: the object reference.
+    - reference (required): the object reference.
-    - key (required)\: the key of the item in the array.
+    - key (required): the key of the item in the array.
-    - value(required)\: the value associated with the item.
+    - value(required): the value associated with the item.

 .. _chart.exportCsv: